Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Irreducibility and Mixture Proportion Estimation

 Let $F$, $G$, and $H$ be distributions on $(\sX, \mathfrak{S})$ such that

-where $0 \le \nu \le 1$.
-Mixture proportion estimation is the following problem: given iid training samples $Z_F^m \in \sX^m$ and $Z_H^n \in \sX^n$ of sizes $m$ and $n$ from $F$ and $H$ respectively, and no information about $G$, estimate $\nu$.
-This problem was previously addressed by \cite{blanchard10}, and here we relate the necessary definitions and results from that work.
+where $0 \le \kappa \le 1$.
+Mixture proportion estimation is the following problem: given iid realizations from both $F$ and $H$, estimate $\kappa$.
+This problem was previously addressed by \cite{blanchard10}, and here we relate the essential definitions and results from that work.